 We have specially trained staff in Autism and Dyslexia

 School has access to a TaMHS specialist for any mental health issues

 Transition to next class or school are carefully planned and supported.
 More needy children are given extra support/ visits/photos etc.

 Individual Education Plans, IBP’s are regularly reviewed and monitored by teaching staff and SENCO

 Medical plans are written by Head teacher with support of parents.
 We seek training where needed.

 Children in our school have access to a wide-ranging, differentiated curriculum.
-The progress of children is closely monitored by the class teachers and the senior leadership team which includes the Inclusion Manager.
+The progress of children is closely monitored by the class teachers and the senior leadership team which includes the SENCo.
 Assessments take many forms and can include formative assessments done from a lesson-to-lesson basis, or summative assessments done in test situations.
 Children’s progress is recorded on the school’s electronic assessment system each term and is analysed in depth by teachers and members of the Senior Leadership Team at termly pupil progress meetings.
 Children identified in these meetings as making little or slow progress would be offered interventions in reading, writing or maths which would happen within a small group.
 These are called “Wave 2” interventions and are short and focused.

 If the pupil fails to make adequate progress in response to this intervention, more focused personalised work will be offered on a 1:1 basis to help the child to fill any learning gaps.
 This is called “Wave 3” intervention.